About

 The FBI hires crime scene specialists, special agents, laboratory technicians, fingerprint experts, language specialists, and a large group of support specialists.
 Together with many others, these are the members of the FBI's Professional Support staff: Thousands working together in a united effort against crime.

 Job vacancies are listed for each occupational group and are located at various locations as noted on the job announcement.
-Also check out related occupations with other agencies or in the private sector.
+Also check out occupations related to FBI careers with other agencies or in the private sector.

 FBI Linguists